-Name/Entity Category Description Santa Monica Mountains Conservancy State Agency Preserves over 75,000 acres of wilderness and urban parkland.
-Caltrans Stormwater Program State Agency Works to ensure that CalTrans complies with pollutant discharge regulations and provides policy, technical, and regulatory direction statewide.
-Southern California Coastal Waters Research Project State Agency "Develops and applies next-generation science to improve management of aquatic systems in Southern California and beyond."
-Governed and funded by 14 Southern California municipal and county agencies US Army Corps of Engineers Los Angeles District Federal Agency Role includes dredging waterways, creating storm damage reduction infrastructure, and incorporating environmental sustainability in building and maintaining infrastructure.
-Disadvantaged Community Involvement Program State Agency A DWR program designed to ensure the involvement of DACs in IRWMP planning efforts.
+Name/Entity Category Description Santa Monica Mountains Conservancy Conservancy Caltrans Stormwater Program State Agency Works to ensure that CalTrans complies with pollutant discharge regulations and provides policy, technical, and regulatory direction statewide.
+US Army Corps of Engineers Los Angeles District Federal Agency Role includes dredging waterways, creating storm damage reduction infrastructure, and incorporating environmental sustainability in building and maintaining infrastructure.

+1 Disadvantaged Community A DWR program designed to ensure the involvement of DACs in IRWMP Involvement Program State Agency planning efforts.
 Distributes Prop 1 grants to counties.
 Santa Monica Bay Restoration Commission State Commission Works to "restore and enhance Santa Monica Bay through actions and partnerships that improve water quality, conserve and rehabilitate natural resources, mitigate the impacts of climate change and sea level rise, and protect Santa Monica Bay's benefits and values."
-California Department of Fish and Wildlife State Agency "The Mission of the Department of Fish and Wildlife is to manage California's diverse fish, wildlife, and plant resources, and the habitats upon which they depend, for their ecological values and for their use and enjoyment by the public."
+"The Mission of the Department of Fish and Wildlife is to manage California's California diverse fish, wildlife, and plant resources, and the habitats upon which they Department of Fish State depend, for their ecological values and for their use and enjoyment by the and Wildlife Agency public."
 California Wildlife Conservation Board State Board An independent Board with authority and funding to carry out an acquisition and development program for wildlife conservation.
-California Department of Parks and Recreation State Department Oversees 280 State Park units.
+California Department of Parks State and Recreation Department Oversees 280 State Park units.
 California Natural Resources Agency State Agency Works to "to restore, protect and manage the state's natural, historical and cultural resources for current and future generations."
 California State Coastal Conservancy Conservancy Protects coastal resources in California and helps the public to enjoy them.
-Baldwin Hills Conservancy Conservancy Mission is to acquire open space and manage public lands within the Baldwin Hills area and to provide recreation, restoration and protection of wildlife habitat.
+Baldwin Hills Conservancy Mission is to acquire open space and manage public lands within the Baldwin Conservancy Hills area and to provide recreation, restoration and protection of wildlife habitat.
 Provides local assistance funding.
-Urban Waters Federal Partnership Federal Program "The Urban Waters Partnership reconnects urban communities, particularly those that are overburdened or economically distressed, with their waterways by improving coordination among federal agencies."
+Urban Waters Federal "The Urban Waters Partnership reconnects urban communities, particularly Federal Partnership Program those that are overburdened or economically distressed, with their waterways by improving coordination among federal agencies."